Returning copy for Safari and other mozilla browsers. Returning copy for Safari Google and Yahoo

 OUTSIDE BAR WITH 15 REAL ALES

-The Station Hotel Framlingham is proud to present its' 5th Annual Beer Festival!
-Our customers can enjoy many beers from across the country along with live music courtesy of Kickback Blues and a hog roasting.
+The Station Hotel Framlingham is proud to present it's 3rd Annual Beer Festival!
+Our customers can enjoy many beers from across the country along with live music and a hog roasting.

 LIVE MUSIC